DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/dotnet/dotnet-usage.md

 ```

 ## Track Event
-To POST custom event for a user, pass in the user and event object.
+To track a custom event for a user, pass in the user and event object.

+In the Local Bucketing SDK - this queues the event to be batched out later, while in the Cloud Bucketing SDK, this is sent
+right away.

 ```csharp
 var event = new DevCycleEvent("test event", "test target");